ironcore-dev/ceph-provider/docs/architecture/README.md

 ## Image Population

 Image population is a process in which we preload a certain payload onto a `PersistenVolume`.
+You can find more details on the process in the Kubernetes blog post on [Volume Populators](https://kubernetes.io/blog/2021/08/30/volume-populators-redesigned/).
+Additionally, a sample implementation can be found in the [lib-volume-populator](https://github.com/kubernetes-csi/lib-volume-populator) project.

-In our case the population is performed to load a root file system of an operating system (OS).
+In our case the population
+is performed to load a root file system of an operating system (OS).
 That way we can boot a `Machine` from this block device later on.

 The source of an OS is stored in the OCI format and is served from an OCI compliant registry.

-Here is an example `Volume` manifest which references an OS image which should be populated
+Here is an example of a `Volume` manifest which references an OS image which should be populated

 ```yaml
 apiVersion: storage.api.onmetal.de/v1alpha1